Texas Best Bass Fishing Lakes

 Considerably smaller, but don’t be fooled by its size.
 Lake Alan Henry, when it comes to catching double-digit trophy bass, this reservoir has proved that it can compete with the biggest names in the United States.

 Still, Allan Henry the only Texas reservoir ever to produce more than on ShareLunker entries in a single season, other than Lake Fork.
 In Lubbock, West-Central Texas, roughly 45 miles south of the Brazos River.
 Alan Henry is considered a clear water canyon reservoir that’s long, narrow, very deep with steep banks along rocky cliffs.
 Horizontally aligns west to east and gets its water reserves from several creeks.
 These also provide prime habitat for migrating big bass, white bass, yellow bass because of all the brush and floating timber.
-Alan Henry is one of the Texas fishery that received a tremendous amount of fishing pressure, especially during the spawning months when the trophy bass moves shallow.
+Alan Henry is one of the Texas bass fishing fisheries that received a tremendous amount of fishing pressure, especially during the spawning months when the trophy bass moves shallow.

 9. Lake Texoma, Texas – Map